 To be a successful Scheme Participant under the ESS you must complete and lodge an energy savings statement with us each year.
-You may also be required to have your energy savings statement audited.

 We have aligned the timeline for Scheme Participant reporting under the ESS and Peak Demand Reduction Scheme (PDRS) so Scheme Participants can choose to conduct their ESS and PDRS audits together or separately to suit their business needs.
 Dates for other processes have also been extended.
 See our Scheme Participant compliance timeline page for more details.

 The process for lodging an energy statement is being reviewed due to new compliance functionality being built in TESSA to bring Scheme Participant processes online.

 We expect to update this page and our guidance material mid 2023 when these process improvements are finalised.

 TESSA functionality for Scheme Participant reporting processes will be available in the coming months.
 Additional information is on our TESSA for Scheme Participants webpage.